ayosecu/security-terms/11_OS_Implementation_and_Systems/03_Directory_Traversal.md

     - Applications that take user input to construct file paths without proper validation are vulnerable to directory traversal.
     - Attackers use special characters like ../ or ..\ to navigate up the directory structure.
   - Example
-    - Vulnerable code:
+    - Vulnerable code
       - An attacker supplies ../../etc/passwd as the filename, accessing sensitive system files.

 ```
 def read_file(filename):
     with open(f"/app/data/{filename}", "r") as f: